IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_pool.html.markdown

 - `name` - (Required, String) The name of the pool.
 Must be unique within the load balancer and follow standard naming conventions.
 - `protocol` - (Required, String) The pool protocol for traffic forwarding.
 Supported values: `http`, `https`, `tcp`, `udp`.
 Choose based on your application requirements.
 - `proxy_protocol` - (Optional, String) Proxy protocol setting for preserving client connection information.
 Supported values: `disabled` (default), `v1`, `v2`.
 Only supported by application load balancers, not network load balancers.
+- `server_authentication` - (Optional, List) The server authentication configuration for this pool.
+Supported by load balancers with `mtls_supported` set to `true`.
+The pool must have a protocol of `https`.

+  Nested schema for **server_authentication**:
+	- `verify_certificate` - (Required, Boolean) Indicates whether backend server certificate verification is enabled.
+If set to `true`, the backend server certificate is verified by `certificate_authority` (if specified) or the system default certificate authorities (if `certificate_authority` is not specified).
+Default value is `false`.
+	- `certificate_authority` - (Optional, String) The CRN of the certificate instance from Secrets Manager to use for backend server certificate verification.
+Required when the backend server uses a self-signed certificate or when the system trust store cannot validate the certificate.
+If specified, `verify_certificate` must be `true`.
 - `session_persistence_type` - (Optional, String) Session persistence method to ensure client requests are routed to the same backend server.
 Supported values: `source_ip`, `app_cookie`, `http_cookie`. **Important notes:**
   - Omit this parameter entirely when no session persistence is needed
   - Must be omitted for route mode load balancers